trisulnsm/dinodoc/trisuldocs/docs/ug/install/geoasn.md

 ## Commercial

-FOr high accuracy it is reccommended to purchase a license from https://www.maxmind.com for the following GeoLite2 products.
+For high accuracy it is reccommended to purchase a license from https://www.maxmind.com for the following GeoLite2 products.

 1. GeoLite2 Country
 2. GeoLite2 ASN